Record Store Day: 2000s and 2010s

-2016–2020

 Metallica, who had helped launch the event, returned as its ambassador in 2016.
 The event included exclusive releases from artists such as David Bowie, Bob Dylan, and Johnny Cash.
-The year was also marked by a poignant moment when Prince made one of his last public appearances at Electric Fetus in Minneapolis during Record Store Day, purchasing CDs just days before his untimely death.
+The year was also marked by Prince making one of his last public appearances at Electric Fetus in Minneapolis during Record Store Day, purchasing CDs just days before his death.
 In 2017, the event celebrated its 10th anniversary with St. Vincent as the first female ambassador.
 The releases in 2017 included a rare classical title, a Soviet-era recording of Shostakovich's Cello Concerto No. 2, and live recordings from artists like Brandy Clark.
-In 2018, Run The Jewels would serve as ambassador, and special releases from Prince, Ella Fitzgerald, and Bruce Springsteen would come out.
-In 2019, Record Store Day featured Pearl Jam as the ambassadors, with exclusive vinyl releases such as MTV Unplugged and limited-edition reissues from artists like Gorillaz and John Lennon.
+In 2018, Run The Jewels served as ambassador, and special releases from Prince, Ella Fitzgerald, and Bruce Springsteen came out.
+In 2019, Record Store Day featured Pearl Jam as the ambassadors, with exclusive vinyl releases such as MTV Unplugged and limited-edition reissues from Gorillaz and John Lennon.

+2020s

 In 2020, Record Store Day faced significant challenges due to the COVID-19 pandemic, which forced the event to be postponed.
 The event was rescheduled and spread across three dates (August 29, September 26, and October 24), known as "Drops", in addition to the traditional Black Friday event.

-2021–present

 Record Store Day returned to its in-person format in 2021, although it was spread across two dates: June 12 and July 17.
 Fred Armisen served as the ambassador for the year, and a 'Black Friday' edition took place in November.

 In 2022, the event celebrated its 15th anniversary with Taylor Swift as the first-ever global ambassador.
 The celebration included special releases and a new "RSD Drops" date in June for delayed items.
 In 2023, Jason Isbell and Amanda Shires took on ambassador roles, and the event saw Taylor Swift's Folklore: The Long Pond Studio Sessions debuting on vinyl and entering the Billboard 200 Top 10.
-In 2024, Paramore and Kate Bush would serve as ambassadors.
+In 2024, Paramore and Kate Bush served as ambassadors.
 This year resulted in the highest weekly vinyl sales in 30 years.
 Record Store Day 2025 took place on April 12, with Post Malone as the U.S. ambassador and Sam Fender representing the UK.
+Record Store Day 2026 took place on April 18, with Bruno Mars as the U.S. ambassador and Olivia Dean representing the UK.